evansgroup/evanslab/README.md

 ## Welcome to the Evans Lab!

 This is the future site of the Evans Lab code public code repository.
 The Evans is a translational research laboratory at the Wellman Center of Photomedicine of Harvard Medical School and Massachusetts General Hosptial.
-We aim to solve important problems in human health using unique combination of chemistry, engineering, physics, and computer science.
+We aim to solve important problems in human health using a unique combination of chemistry, engineering, physics, and computer science.

 You can find more, albeit ancient, information about Conor Evans and the lab at our super-old [website](http://wellman.massgeneral.org/faculty-evans-pi.htm)